pjuangph/fortran-cmake-unit-tests/README.md

 If you are using mac and remote ssh, make sure you set the timeout to something longer than 15 sec https://stackoverflow.com/a/62423178/1599606

+# Best Practices for Fortran
+- You can use the `include` but provide a relative reference to the file otherwise you get errors in your intellisense
+- Don't try to use `#include` like you do in C. Fortran is not C and this is weird and breaks intellisense
+- Tabs should be 4 spaces not 0 not 1 not 2 but 4.
+Reading a giant loop with 2 tab spaces is very annoying.
+- Comment your code using doxygen standards https://www.doxygen.nl/manual/docblocks.html#fortranblocks This allows websites to be built around your code so that people can search your comments.